awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-waf-ipset.md

 ## Properties<a name="aws-resource-waf-ipset-properties"></a>

 `IPSetDescriptors`  <a name="cfn-waf-ipset-ipsetdescriptors"></a>
 The IP address type \(`IPV4` or `IPV6`\) and the IP address range \(in CIDR notation\) that web requests originate from\.
-If the `WebACL` is associated with a CloudFront distribution and the viewer did not use an HTTP proxy or a load balancer to send the request, this is the value of the c\-ip field in the CloudFront access logs\.
+If the `WebACL` is associated with an Amazon CloudFront distribution and the viewer did not use an HTTP proxy or a load balancer to send the request, this is the value of the c\-ip field in the CloudFront access logs\.
 *Required*: No
 *Type*: List of [IPSetDescriptor](aws-properties-waf-ipset-ipsetdescriptors.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)